 Gränges AB ("Gränges"), based in Stockholm, Sweden.
-Gränges, a public company, traded on the NASDAQ Stockholm Stock Exchange (GRNG:OMX), and a large global player in the rolled aluminum products business, with production assets in Europe, USA, and China, and a worldwide customer base, majority concentrated in the USA.
+Gränges is a public company, traded on the NASDAQ Stockholm Stock Exchange (GRNG:OMX), and a large global player in the rolled aluminum products business, with production assets in Europe, USA, and China, and a worldwide customer base, majority concentrated in the USA.
 Gränges is focused on advanced aluminum materials, and holds a leading global position in rolled products for brazed heat exchangers, which it estimates at 20%.
-The brazed heat exchanger market has traditionally been centered in automotive applications, but is increasingly also now being applied to stationary heat exchanger (HVAC) solutions as well.

 Ohm & Häner Metallwerk GmbH & Co.
 GK ("O&H"), based in Olpe, Germany.
 O&H is a privately held manufacturer of sand cast and gravity die cast parts, using metal alloys, servicing a significant, global customer base.
-O&H produces over 3,000 individual cast parts, and currently works with over 40 different alloys, primarily aluminum and copper-based alloys, customized to individual process, unique pieces and heavy castings for special applications.
-The cast aluminium alloys segment represents roughly 30% of the global aluminium alloy market today.
+O&H produces over 3,000 individual cast parts, and currently works with over 40 different alloys, primarily aluminum and copper-based alloys.

 AML Technologies ("AML"), an Adelaide, Australia based start-up company with proprietary technology for applying aluminium alloys to additive layer manufacturing processes, also commonly referred to as 3D printing.
-AML Technologies is commercializing a 3D printing metal additive manufacturing process, designed to operate at a speed that will enable manufacture of medium to relatively large engineered metal parts and structures at low cost.

-These LOI agreements are part of a developing strategy by the Company to pick innovative, researchcapable partners, willing to test scandium in their applications.
-We are selecting and approaching these specific partners because we have an understanding, from our commissioned alloy mixing programs, that scandium additions can make valuable contributions to their specific products, and we have the alloy samples to make a fast start on that validation.
+These LOI agreements are part of a developing strategy by the Company to engage with innovative, research-capable partners, willing to test scandium in their applications.
+The Company also has similar agreements with other research capable partners who do not wish to be publicly named at this time.
+We are selecting and approaching these specific partners because we have an understanding, from our commissioned alloy mixing programs, that scandium additions can make valuable contributions to their specific products, and we have the alloy samples to enable an expedient uptake on that validation.
 The scandium market for aluminum alloys needs to be built, and that construction should be seen as underway in the most direct sense.
-The Company plans to do more of these programs, application-specific, in pursuit of sales contracts with quality customers across numerous industry segments, predominantly existing aluminum alloy consumers.
+The Company plans to conduct further application-specific programs, in pursuit of sales contracts with quality customers across numerous industry segments, predominantly existing aluminum alloy consumers.

-Nyngan Scandium Project - Planned Activities for 2018-2019
+Nyngan Scandium Project - Planned Activities for 2019-2020

-The following steps are planned for Nyngan during the 2018 and 2019 Calendar years:
+The following steps are planned for Nyngan during the 2019 and 2020 Calendar years:

-- Pursue additional offtake agreements in support of planned future scandium sales, - Seek project financing to fund the construction of the Nyngan Scandium Project in 2018, - Commence site construction in the latter half of 2018, with anticipated construction completion over 12 months, and - Initiate project commissioning in mid-2019, with product available for sale by the end of 2019.
+- Complete master alloy pilot trials and optimization work in Q1/Q2 2019 - Pursue additional offtake agreements in support of planned future scandium sales, - Seek project construction financing for the Nyngan Scandium Project in 2019, - Commence site construction in the latter half of 2019, with anticipated construction completion over 14 months, and - Initiate project commissioning in late 2020, with product available for sale by the start of 2021.